localstack/docs/content/en/user-guide/aws/ecs/index.md

 In order to leverage code mounting, we can use the ECS bind mounts feature, which is covered in the [AWS Bind mounts documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bind-mounts.html).

+### Boto3 example

-For example, the Python sample code below registers a task definition, mounting a host path `/host/path` into the container under `/container/path`:
+The Python sample code below registers a task definition, mounting a host path `/host/path` into the container under `/container/path`:

 ```bash
 ecs_client = boto3.client("ecs", endpoint_url="http://localhost:4566")